Davey-Dean/quiplash-cw1/README.md

-# quiplash-cw1
+# Quiplash Clone (Part 1)
-Coursework one for Cloud Application and Development module
+This Project was created as a part of the Cloud Application Development module at the University of Southampton.

+For this coursework we were tasked with creating a Quiplash Clone using Python and Azure for the backend API, and NodeJS, Javascript and Google Cloud for the frontend.

-This part of the coursework holds the stateless and persistent components of the game - the users and the prompts.
-Azure functions will be used to allow people to register, login, submit prompts and to allow for the retrieval of prompts and player data.
+This part of the coursework involved creating an API to hold the stateless and persistent components of the game - the users and the prompts.
+Azure functions was used to allow people to register, login, submit prompts and to allow for the retrieval of prompts and player data.

+Unfortunately, due to us only having temporary free access to Azure and Google Cloud, the project has been taken offline.